Inside: Fun free summer reading rewards programs for elementary students with reading incentives kids will love.

 Plus don’t forget to ask your local librarian for a suggested reading list many libraries have grade-level book lists with multiple book titles to choose from.

 Half Price Books Summer Reading Camp is a free summer program where you get free downloads and printable booklists, crafts, activities, and coloring pages.
-Sign up for the program here.
+Sign up for the program here it starts in June.

 There are several different ways you can create a summer reading rewards program for your kids.
 Just take a look at Pinterest if you need some inspiration.